Peppermint-Robots/map2world/README.md

         - box_height (Optional): Height of the occupied voxel from ground in the 3D mesh.
 Default Value: _2.0_
         - package_name (Optional): The package where the mesh file and model files will be stored.
 Default Value: _sim_models_ppmt_
         - model_name (Optional): The name by which user wants to save the model.
 Default Value: _new_model_
         - map_mode (Optional): The mapping mode.
 Select "line" to generate world for line following robot and "clean" to generate world for cleaning robot.
+Select "only_line" to generate a world with only lines and no walls.
 Default Value: _clean_

         - *THE BELOW GIVEN PARAMETER ARE ONLY USEFUL IN LINE MODE.*
         - img_path (Optional): The location of image where the line follow path image is stored.
 Default Value: _"-1"_